urbit/old-doc/reference/hoon/library/2eN.md

 ###++un

+Reversible scrambling core

 ```
 ++  un                                                  ::  =(x (wred (wren x)))
   |%
 ```

-Reversible scrambling, used in `@p` phonetic base.
+A core that contains arms that perform reversible scrambling operations.
+Used in the `@p` phonetic base.

 ###++wren